Scrubs season 5

 The fifth season of the American comedy television series Scrubs premiered on NBC on January 3, 2006 and concluded on May 16, 2006 and consists of 24 episodes.
 For the first twelve episodes, two new episodes were broadcast back-to-back every Tuesday at 9:00 p.m.
 ET.
 Then NBC returned to broadcasting one new episode every week (at 9:00 p.m.
 ET), followed by a rerun.
 For the first three weeks of this, the rerun episode was a cast favorite episode, with available audio commentary tracks on NBC's website to accompany the episodes.
 Guest stars in the fifth included Jason Bateman and Mandy Moore, as well the introduction of new recurring characters played by Elizabeth Banks and Travis Schuldt.
 This season was nominated for the Primetime Emmy Award for Outstanding Comedy Series.

 Season 5 begins with J.D. living in a hotel.
 He has become an attending physician now on the same level as Dr. Cox.
 In the season premiere, Elliot has taken a new fellowship in another hospital, only to be fired in the next episode.
 Elliot then returns to Sacred Heart and becomes an attending.
 Turk and Carla are trying to have a baby, despite Turk still having doubts.
-Finally, some new interns have arrived to Sacred Heart, chief among them being Keith Dudemeister.
+Finally, some new interns have arrived at Sacred Heart, chief among them being Keith Dudemeister.
 Season 5 also focuses on the relationship between J.D. and Dr. Cox, who now find themselves equals.